Cheesy Eggs in a Hole

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-One of these Cheesy Eggs in a Hole makes a great low-carb breakfast if you use low-carb bread like I did.
+One of these Cheesy Eggs in a Hole makes a great breakfast with low-carb bread, and you might prefer a bread that’s even lower in carbs than the one I use.
 This is also great for a phase two breakfast for the original South Beach Diet.
 South Beach would use olive oil instead of butter and would prefer low-fat cheese and 100% whole wheat bread.

 Find More Recipes Like This One: